umuttoksoy/10ISTK---Sign-Language-Translator/README.md

 #final_project.vhd is Top Module , vga_driver.vhd and clk_wiz_0 are components.

-#Clocking wizard is used for create 25MHz clock
+#Clocking wizard is used for creating 25MHz clock